Joe Campanella: NFL executive career

 During the 1966 season, Baltimore Colts general manager Red Kellett announced his plans to retire at the end of the year.
-Colts' owner Carroll Rosenbloom appointed Campanella the team's vice president and general manager while Kellett completed the season, and was set to officially take his position in 1967.
+Colts owner Carroll Rosenbloom appointed Campanella the team's vice president and general manager while Kellett completed the season, and was set to officially take his position in 1967.
 Campanella was close friends with then-Colts head coach Don Shula, whom he had played with in Baltimore from 1953 to 1956.

 Death

 Campanella died on February 15, 1967, at the age of 36, after collapsing during a handball game with Shula and Colts defensive line coach Bill Arnsparger.
 He was rushed to Maryland General Hospital where he was pronounced dead of a heart attack.

-Rosenbloom and the entire Colt organization were in shock.
+Rosenbloom and the entire Colts organization were in shock.
 Shula tearfully remarked, "He was just a wonderful human being; one of my closest friends."
 Gino Marchetti was overcome with grief at Campanella's funeral, saying: "If I live to be 100, I will never meet a better friend.
 He showed me the right directions to go: in business, and spiritually by bringing me back to the church.
 He meant to me what air means to the body.
 If you want to know what a real man is like, well man, he was!"